vacuumlabs/react-custom-validation/README.md

 #### `connectField(field, onChange, onBlur)`

-Synactic sugar that saves manual calling of the `fieldEvent` function.
+Syntactic sugar that saves manual calling of the `fieldEvent` function.
 Takes in three arguments:
 - field name
 - `onChange` handler
 - `onBlur` handler

 Provides modified `onChange` and `onBlur` that take care of calling the `fieldEvent` function.
 Both handlers can be null, empty functions are then used as a default.